wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.I.7

 <p class=fip id=p7>
-7.&emsp;Your worth is not established by teaching or learning.
+7. Your worth is not established by teaching or learning.
 <sup>2</sup>Your worth is established by God.
 <sup>3</sup>As long as you dispute this everything you do will be fearful, particularly any situation that lends itself to the belief in superiority and inferiority.
 <sup>4</sup>Teachers must be patient and repeat their lessons until they are learned.